SrPatoMan/bbtips/README.md

-# Diccionarios_Custom
+# BBTips
-Diccionarios para fuzzing elaborados por un servidor.
+Some stuffs like wordlists collected from #bugbountytips on X.

-Sientase libre de usarlo.
 Happy Hacking :)